 The new year began with a big bang for start-ups in India.
 The Government of India announced a new strategy to support start-ups.
 A detailed action plan in this regard has been prepared by it.
 The Government has taken various measures to improve the ease of doing business and is also building an exciting and enabling environment for start-ups with the launch of the “Startup India” movement.

 While this may not have an immediate impact, the mammoth inv

 estment outlay and magnitude of infrastructure set-up required to establish and execute this ambitious plan will surely open up new avenues for foreign investment.

-The policy with respect to external commercial borrowings has been completely overhauled towards the end of last year.
+Towards the end of last year, authorities completely overhauled the policy with respect to external commercial borrowings.
 The new framework seeks to revise the existing framework keeping in view the macro-economic developments and the experience gained in administering the External Commercial Borrowing (ECB) regime over the last 10 years.

-(ii) Sovereign Wealth Funds, Pension Funds, insurance companies included in list of overseas lenders.
+(ii) Sovereign Wealth Funds, Pension Funds, and insurance companies included in the list of overseas lenders.

-(iv) Small value ECBs with Minimum Average Maturity of 3 years given a boost with increase of limit to USD 50 million from the existing USD 20 million.
+(iv) Small value ECBs with a Minimum Average Maturity of 3 years given a boost with an increase of limit to USD 50 million from the existing USD 20 million.

 |Track III||:||Indian Rupee denominated ECB with MAM of 3/5 years|

-There are a number of parameters to be considered as a whole while taking this route of borrowing.
-As against a single list of parameters for all types of ECBs in the earlier regulations, the following parameters are separately classified for individual tracks:
+While taking this route of borrowing, one must consider a number of parameters as a whole.
+As against a single list of parameters for all types of ECBs in the earlier regulations.
+The following parameters are separately classified for individual tracks:

 - Minimum Average Maturity (MAM) Period